GalaRenee/Campus-Algorithm-Assistant/README.md

 GUI Framework:
 Tkinter(recommended and used)
-- Part of Python standard library
+- Part of the Python standard library
 - Cross-platform compatible
 - No additional installation required

 # Usage Guide
 ## Module 1: Campus Navigator
-Demonstrates: BFS, DFS, Dijkstra's Algroithm, Prim's MST
+Demonstrates: BFS, DFS, Dijkstra's Algorithm, Prim's MST

 How to Use:
 1. Select an algorithm (BFS/DFS/Dijkstra/Prim)
-2. Choose start and end locations from dropdowns
+2. Choose start and end locations from the dropdowns
-3. Click "Run Algorithm"
+3. Click "Run Algorithm."
 4. View the path/results and execution time
 Sample Campus Locations:
 - Library